Are you guilty of using tired clichés in your author bio?

 Lastly, a clever bio by Peter Welmerink caught my attention and had me following immediately.

 Battling crimes against Quality by day, writer by night.
 Family man.
 Lunatic with a non-stop imagination.

 They attract attention and interest in just the couple of seconds it takes to read them.

 At the same time, they are informative and make it quite clear what they do.

-One other similarity is that none of them use the verb to be.
-Now there’s a writing tip perhaps!
+One other similarity is that none of them use the verb to be in a bio.

-Make people curious by writing just a few words that are constructed with the sole intent of attracting their interest.
+Make people curious by writing just a few words that you construct with the sole intent of attracting their interest.

-Is it time to revisit your author bio and use your imagination, creativity and inventiveness this time around?
+Is it time to revisit your author bio and use your imagination, creativity, and inventiveness this time around?